 In an attempt to avert this, Batman personally sees to it that Ra's al Ghul's body is burned after the latter's death in one story.
 Unfortunately, not even fire can stop Ra's, and this trope wound up being played straight anyway.

 Averted with the final disposal of Egghead in The Avengers.
-Not only is the body retrieved and cremated, but Hank Pym personally scatters the ashes at sea.
+After his body is retrieved and put to the fire, Hank Pym personally scatters his ashes at sea.
 Let's see him come back after THAT!